Conformally-flat gravitational analogues to the Schwinger effect: Quantum scalar field in conformally flat metrics

 which can be written in closed form in terms of a Riemann zeta function $\zeta_{R}(\cdot)$:

-It is important to note that $P$ is the total pair creation probability, i.e. it is already integrated over the entire spacetime.
-The result in Eq.~\eqref{eq:pair_creation_HK}, evaluated for $\dime=4$, agrees for example with Ref.~\cite{Haouat:2011uy}; the agreement with the Bogoliubov method in an arbitrary number of dimensions will be shown in the following section.
+It is important to note that $P$ is the total pair creation probability, i.e. it is already integrated over the entire \colm{spacetime.
+Importantly, the classical action $S$ is real and local and therefore does not contribute to the imaginary part that determines the vacuum persistence probability.} The result in Eq.~\eqref{eq:pair_creation_HK}, evaluated for $\dime=4$, agrees for example with Ref.~\cite{Haouat:2011uy}; the agreement with the Bogoliubov method in an arbitrary number of dimensions will be shown in the following section.